CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/06-Setup-FSLogix.md

    ![ws name.](media/uiupdate08.png)

-4. On the _Advanced_ tab, leave it to default and click on **Next: Networking** tab use following configuration.
+4. On the _Advanced_ tab, leave it to default and click on the **Next: Networking** tab use the following configuration.

    ![ws name.](media/uiupdate09.png)

-5. In the _Networking_ tab, use following configurations:
+5. In the _Networking_ tab, use the following configurations:

   - Connectivity method: **Public endpoint(selected networks)**

-  >**Note:** This will make sure that your storage account is not accessible from public network making it more secure.
+  >**Note:** This will make sure that your storage account is not accessible from the public network making it more secure.

   - Virtual network subscription: *Select the default subscription*.